AlekseyIvanyukov/AlekseyIvanyukov/README.md

 ==================================
 Frontend Developer
 ------------------
-I'm a beginner frontend developer
+And I'm a beginner frontend developer
 * 🌍  I'm based in Samara
 * ✉️  You can contact me at [aa.ivanyukov@gmail.com](mailto:aa.ivanyukov@gmail.com)
+* ✉️  My Telegram: @Ivanyukov

 ### Skills